Financial forecasting methods

 Causal Forecasting Methods

 Causal methods assume that the item being forecasted has a cause-and-effect relationship with one or more other variables.
 For example, the existence of a movie theater can drive sales at a nearby restaurant, so the presence of a blockbuster movie can be expected to increase sales in the restaurant.
-The primary causal analysis method is regression analysis.
+The main types of causal forecasting methods are as follows:

 Related AccountingTools Courses